 You’ll have the opportunity to undertake a research and development project, the aim of which is down to you: you can focus on an intervention to increase your pupils’ subject expertise, drawing on your in-depth knowledge of your discipline, or you might choose to focus on widening participation – helping to increase the number of your pupils progressing to highly-selective universities.

 Whichever option you choose, you’ll create a portfolio of evidence that will demonstrate the impact your work has had on the pupils in your school.
-This project will form the basis for the project that you will run in Year 3.
+You’ll complete a leadership module led by experts in the field.

-For some examples of the types of project you could potentially be working on, you can read a selection of the Year 2 and 3 projects completed by our 2016 cohort in our 2016 RLE Review document.
+For some examples of the types of project you could potentially be working on, you can read a selection of the projects completed by our 2016 cohort in our 2016 RLE Review document.
 You can access this document by clicking the button below.